-You may not have considered reinventing your SME business or you may be considering a change due to personal circumstances or market forces.
+You may not have considered reinvent your SME business or you may be considering a change due to personal circumstances or market forces.
 Re branding, reinventing, or even starting over could be the right choice now.

 “Businesses built to last are capable of being reinvented as often as necessary.
 They’re also built by people who are ready, able, willing and confident enough to reinvent their business or allow others to do it if they can’t do it themselves” – Quote by Llyod Shefsky, author of Invent, Reinvent, Thrive: The keys to Success for Any Start-Up, Entrepreneur or Family Business.